PPIs Linked to Increased Risk of Kidney Failure

 - Frequent urination, especially at night

-If you have taken a PPI and are experiencing these symptoms, it is a good idea to consult a doctor right away, and it is wise to contact an experienced attorney to discuss your legal options.
+If you have taken a PPI and are experiencing symptoms of kidney failure or kidney disease, you may wish to consult with an experienced attorney to discuss your legal options.
 While drug manufacturers have enriched themselves through mass marketing their products to consumers and physicians alike, you do have the power to hold them accountable.
 Let us handle your case while you attend to the most important matter at hand: your health.